Medically Reviewed by Dr. Mohammed Saeed, MD.

 What is Adderall?

-The active ingredients in Adderall are amphetamine and dextroamphetamine, which stimulate and speed up the body.
-The drug also increases the levels of dopamine and norepinephrine, chemicals found naturally in the body, affecting physical and mental well-being.
+Adderall is a drug that increases the levels of dopamine and norepinephrine, chemicals found naturally in the body, affecting physical and mental well-being.
 Functions such as mood, sleep, concentration, energy, and motor control are all influenced by these chemicals.
 Adderall boosts these levels to deliver feelings of pleasure, alertness, and focus.

 Adderall is often prescribed to treat attention-deficit/ hyperactivity disorder (ADHD) and narcolepsy (unexpectedly falling asleep).
 However, use of the drug when it has not been prescribed, or using it in unprescribed doses, has become common, especially with students.
 Known as the “study drug”, many students believe Adderall helps them to focus, stay awake, and excel in their studies.
 Surveys show Adderall to be second only to marijuana as the most abused drug on college campuses.
 The drug is also used recreationally for the euphoria it delivers.